ARRIVALS¶

 individual arriving and departing.

-The system will generate a warning when there are 2 different arrival events for the same arriving individual, in the same follow, with the same EVENTS.Start time.
+The system will generate a warning when there are 2 different arrival

-The system will generate a warning when there are 2 different arrival events for the same arriving individual, in the same follow, with the same EVENTS.Stop time.
+events for the same arriving individual, in the same follow, that have

 For further information, including additional data integrity rules, see the documentation of the EVENTS table.